The American Society of Plastic Surgeons has joined forces with ITN Productions to create a dedicated news program on plastic surgery.

 The program will form a vital communication for the sector ensuring that, like any type of highly skilled surgery, it is considered and supported in the right way.

-ITN Productions have commissioned the news program.
+ITN Productions, the creative hub at ITN, has commissioned the news program.
 Simon Shelley, Director of Programming, ITN Productions will oversee the editorial and has said:

-“We’re delighted to be partnering with the ASPS, creating a voice on the major themes in plastic surgery, but most of all ensuring that the scope of the specialty and the effect it has on people’s lives is understood.”
+“We’re delighted to be partnering with ASPS, creating content and a voice on the major themes in plastic surgery, but most of all ensuring that the scope of the specialty and the effect it has on people’s lives is understood.”

 The American Society of Plastic Surgeons is keen to showcase the work of leading organizations in the industry.
 This will bring to life the sector in a unique way and tell the story of thought leaders from across the US.